AMANDEEP GOYAL v. YOGESH RANI,(2022-1)205 PLR 479

 25. Thus, divorce had been granted to the parties, as the marriage between the parties had broken down irretrievably and there is no chance of their coming together, or living together again.
 Further, not to grant decree of divorce would be disastrous for the parties.

-26. The three judges' Bench of Hon'ble the Supreme Court in a case of Samar Ghosh v.
+26. The three Judges' Bench of Hon'ble the Supreme Court in a case of Samar Ghosh v.
 Jaya Ghosh, 4 (2007-2)146 PLR 618 (SC), passed the decree on the ground of mental cruelty but the concept of irretrievable breakdown of marriage has been discussed in detail referring the 71 st report of the Law Commission of India

 27. Hon'ble the Supreme Court in a case of K. Srinivas Rao v.
 D.A.
 Deepa, 5 2013 (5) SCC 266 has observed that though irretrievable breakdown of marriage is not a ground for divorce under the Hindu Marriage Act, however, marriage which is dead for all purposes, cannot be revived by Court's verdict, if parties are not willing since marriage involves human sentiments and emotions and if they have dried up, there is hardly any chance of their springing back to life on account of artificial reunion created by court decree.